marketaspinkova/kbc-ui/docs/CONFIG-ROWS.md

 of processors triggered in a single checkbox).

 Adapters allow you to create a mapping between the physical storage and the best way to display the configuration.
-This mapping is 2 way - so any change in the configuration will result in a change in the UI and vice versa.
+This mapping is 2 way - so any change in the configuration data will result in a change in the UI and vice versa.

 ![Adapters Flow](./adapters_flow.png)

-The raw configuration (stored in Storage) is referred to as **configuration**, the mapped configuration is referred to as **local state**.
+The raw configuration (stored in Storage) is referred to as **configuration data** (**row data** on row page), the mapped configuration is referred to as **local state**.

-In case the user wants to modify the configuration further than the UI allows, the form can be switched to a JSON input without any constraints.
+In case the user wants to modify the configuration data further than the UI allows, the form can be switched to a JSON input without any constraints.
 Configurations, that cannot be mapped successfully to the local state, will remain as JSON.

 ![Validation](./validation.png)